danielmiessler/SecLists/.bin/wordlist-updaters/README.md

 `source` specify the remote location.
 If type is `git_dir`, the folder at that location will be cloned using git.

 `frequency` is the update frequency.
 The script will use the `status.json` file to know when to update.
 Accepted units of time are `h,H` for hours and `d,D` for days.
 Frequency can be specified with only days or hours, or with both of them.
-Hours cannot be before days (`6h1d`)
+Hours cannot be before days. (`6h1d`)

+`update_time` specifies the daily frequency in utc 24 hour syntax (0300).
+Only one update frequency field can be set at a time. (`frequency` or `update_time`)

 `output` is the output file/dir the script will put the output in.